 - One of the best times to carry out the waterproofing process is during sunny or fall days when the surroundings are warm and dry.

 How to Waterproof Leather Work Boots?
-What is the best way to waterproof leather work boots?

 By now we have realized that be it leather materials or leather workboots, they are not quite waterproof.
 However, if you are keen on comparing a variety of waterproof work boots, check out abc.com for an awesome collection.